percona/percona-server-mongodb-operator/configure/private.md

    ```

    Don't forget to substitute default `some-access-key` and `some-secret-key` strings in this command with some actual unique key values which can be used later for the access control.
+   `storageClass` option is needed if you are going to use special [Kubernetes Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) for backups.
+Otherwise it may be omitted.
    You may also notice `MINIO_REGION` value which is not of much sense within the private cloud.
 Just use the same region value here and on later steps (`us-east-1` is a good default choice).

 2. The next thing to do is to create an S3 bucket for backups: